 The proposed project consists of the development of a single 16.9 acre parcel shown on Sherborn Assessor's Map 1 as lot 3C.
-The project includes 28 multifamily residential units along a roadway constructed to Town of Sherborn Subdivision standards.
-The 28 units will be housed within thirteen new duplex structures, one new single family building, and an existing house to remain.
+The project includes 27 new single-family residential homes along a roadway constructed to Town of Sherborn subdivision standards.
 The stormwater management onsite has been designed to meet the treatment requirements of the Town of Sherborn and the Massachusetts Department of Environmental Protection, Stormwater Standards and Stormwater Handbook.